wei100/custom-actions/README.md

 <!-- start quote -->
-💬 Quote of the Day: "Every human being must have boundaries in order to have successful relationships or a successful performance in life."
+💬 Quote of the Day: "Enjoy the little things, for one day you may look back and realize they were the big things."
 <!-- end quote -->